mattermost/mattermost-plugin-playbooks/docs/README.md

-# Mattermost Incident Response Plugin
+# Mattermost Incident Management

+*Available in Mattermost Enterprise Edition E20, Mattermost Cloud Professional, and Mattermost Cloud Enterprise.*

-Incident Response allows your team to coordinate, manage, and resolve incidents from within Mattermost.
+Mattermost Incident Management allows your team to coordinate, manage, and resolve incidents from within Mattermost.

 Incidents are situations which require an immediate response and benefit from a clearly defined process guiding towards resolution.
 Incident Response allows your team to coordinate, manage, and resolve incidents from within Mattermost.
 You can: